Arashhs/Animals-of-the-Forest-Board-Game/README.md

 # Forest-Quest-Board-Game
-Animals of the Forest Board game implemented in java for my Advanced Programming course.
-Support both single-player and local multiplayer.
+Forest Quest is a Board game implemented in java for my Advanced Programming course.
+It supports both single-player and local multiplayer.
 The game is console-based and there is no GUI.